Latedog/LostArts/Changelog/Dungeon__July_2020.md

 7/7:

 - Fixed small bug where enemies could be pulled on top of the player when using the WindVortex spell
+- Implemented Hammer weapons with Greater and Superior variants